 This gallery celebrates painting in the outdoors, en plein air, a practice honed by 19th-century French landscape painters like Boudin and championed by the Impressionists.
 Featuring paintings including Sisley’s Waterworks at Marly (about 1876) and Pissarro’s Morning Sunlight on the Snow, Éragny-sur-Epte (1895), this display demonstrates how these artists used pure color coupled with loose, expressive brushwork to capture particular conditions of light and atmosphere.
-These techniques would be regularized in the systematic methods of Neo-Impressionist artists like Signac, as in his Port of Saint-Cast (1890), also on view in this gallery.
+These techniques would inform later developments, like the methodical strokes of Neo-Impressionist artists like Signac and strong colors of Post-Impressionist painters like Denis, also featured in this gallery.

 - Polly B. and Richard D. Hill Gallery (Gallery 253)